Archnightt/Firenote-v2/README.md

 - **Firebase**:
   - Firebase Authentication for user authentication.
   - Firebase Firestore for database storage and syncing notes.
-  - Firebase Cloud Messaging for notifications (if applicable).
 - **UI/UX**: Material Design principles for a clean and intuitive interface.

 ## Requirements